andmichalski/odoo_attendances/README.md

 ### All rights reserved (c)

 Script requires:
-Python 3 (3.6 in this case)
-GIT
-VirtualEnv
-Chrome Webbrowser
-chromedriver for selenium on disk (https://selenium-python.readthedocs.io/installation.html)
+Python 3 (3.6 in this case), GIT, VirtualEnv, Chrome Webbrowser and chromedriver for selenium on disk (https://selenium-python.readthedocs.io/installation.html)

 Instalation Linux (Ubuntu):
 In command line type